MARKET SNAPSHOT: Fresh Records Likely For Dow, S&P 500 As Dollar Drops Anew Ahead Of GDP

 Opinion:Making America great again by destroying the dollar is bad for the average U.S. investor (http://www.marketwatch.com/story/making-america-great-again-by-destroying-the-dollar-is-bad-for-the-average-american-investor-2018-01-25)

-Gold futures were falling (http://www.marketwatch.com/story/gold-slides-in-wake-of-dollar-supportive-comments-by-trump-2018-01-26), while oil futures rose.
-European stocks rose modestly, while Asian markets closed mixed.
+Gold futures were falling firmly (http://www.marketwatch.com/story/gold-slides-in-wake-of-dollar-supportive-comments-by-trump-2018-01-26), while oil futures were roughly flat.
+European stocks, meanwhile, rose modestly, while Asian markets closed mixed.

 (END) Dow Jones Newswires